eyclk/Gisaid_Preprocess_Metadata/README.md

 # Gisaid_Preprocess_Metadata

-- preprocess_metadata.py is outdated.
-Please use its update1 version.
+- Both py files require changing the "CURRENT_ENV" variable at their first line to properly work.

-- Both py files require changing the "working_environment_path" variable at their first line to properly work.
+- You can change SEQ_MIN_LEN and SEQ_MAX_X_COUNT hyperparameters at the lines 9-10 in "preprocess_fasta_prot.py".